fieldtrip/website/tutorial/sourcemodel.md

 **fig 2: template grid and headmodel, top view**

 ##### Make the individual subjects' volume conduction model

+It is not required to create a volume conduction model of the head in order to create the source model.
+We do it here in order to use it later for visualization.

 	% read the single subject anatomical MRI, this should be aligned to MEG head coordinates
 	% if the MRI is not aligned, you should use ft_volumerealign